DelineaXPM/delinea-platform/Scripts/SecretServer/AWS/AWS-IAM Users/Remote Password Changer/readme.md

     - Password Type to use: Select the Amazon IAM Console Password Privileged Account
 - Click on Save

-## Associate AWS Service account to AWS secret
+## Associate AWS Service Account to AWS Secret
 To be able to correctly use the password changer, the AWS Service account must be associated with the AWS IAM User secret.
 This can be done by following the steps below:
 - Log in to the Delinea Secret Server
 - Navigate to Secrets